gityf/xman-kafka-redirector/README.md

-# xman-kafka-redirector
+# xman-mq-redirector
-redirector of KAFKA comsumer from kafka to HTTP protocol.
+redirector of KAFKA or RocketMQ. the message will be consumed from MQ then sent to endpoint by HTTP protocol.